 Judicial Board Confidentiality

-What does confidentiality mean, and what does it cover?Confidentiality in relation to honor case proceedings binds individuals involved in an honor case to refrain from speaking about the nature of their involvement.
-This means that if you are the complainant or respondent, or have been called as a witness in a case, you are bound by honor to keep that fact confidential.
-All participants may, however, state that they are participating in an honor case, but may not disclose the nature of their role, since that would divulge details of the complaint itself.
+What does confidentiality mean, and what does it cover?Confidentiality in relation to honor case proceedings binds individuals involved in an honor case to refrain from speaking about the subject matter of the honor case, or any other participant involved in the honor case.
+All participants may, however, state that they are participating in an honor case, and may disclose their role.
 Confidentiality ensures that the complainant, respondent, and witnesses can testify without being concerned that details of their testimony will be leaked to the Reed Community or the wider world.
 Additionally, it ensures that the case can be heard without being tried in the court of public opinion first.
 Confidentiality covers:

-- any details about the case proceedings, including the other participants or any participant's role;
+- any details about the case proceedings, including the other participants;

 - any new information gained during the case’s development, including written and oral testimony from all parties, and any evidence submitted.